cjheath/activefacts-compositions/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install activefacts-compositions

 ## Usage

-This gem adds schema manipulation tools (mappers, composers, transformations, generators) to the generator framework for activefacts.
+This gem adds schema manipulation tools (mappers, composers, transformations) to the generator framework for *activefacts*.
 Refer to the afgen command-line tool for help:

     $ afgen --help

+A stand-alone relational generator program is provided, mostly for exploratory purposes; use tracing to see what it is doing, e.g.:

+    $ TRACE=relational bin/schema_compositor --surrogate spec/relational/CompanyDirectorEmployee.cql

 ## Development